ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

     - `npm install` to install the rest of the dependencies.
     - `npm start` to start up the development server.
 - Open your browser to [http://localhost:4200](http://localhost:4200).

+## Enabling addOns

+Prior to an addOn initiation the addOn module has to be loaded.
+In this application addOns are imported dynamically as and provided as chart service methods toggleRangeSlider and addTooltip.

 ## Enabling TFC plugin